-2.58 In assessing the suitability of arrangements set out in 2.55 in this context, the PRA expects firms to consider whether the un-restructured asset is likely to remain appropriate over time, consistent with the duration of the restructuring arrangement, and as operating conditions might change.
-For example, ERMs with a NNEG with a high loan to value ratio, or written to younger age borrowers, may be riskier assets, and over time may be more similar to a property investment than a bond, and therefore may not be a suitable match for the liabilities of the MA portfolio.
+2.58 In assessing the suitability of arrangements set out in paragraphs 2.55 and 2.56 in this context, the PRA expects firms first to consider whether the un-restructured asset is likely to remain appropriate over time, consistent with the duration of the restructuring arrangement, and as operating conditions might change.
+For example, ERMs with a NNEG with a high loan-to-value ratio, or written to younger age borrowers, may be riskier assets, and over time may be more similar to a property investment than a bond, and therefore may not be a suitable match for the liabilities of the MA portfolio.
+The PRA expects that any subsequent deterioration in the quality of the underlying assets, for example following a stress event, should be reflected through the regular process of reviewing and updating the rating of the restructured asset.
+Firms would not be expected periodically to remove underlying assets from the structure.